ad-freiburg/esa2018-experiment/BLOGPOST.md

 **Second, we need to truly accept the results of these experiments.**
 The experiments so far provide strong hints that there is a significant signal in reviews, but also a significant amount of noise and randomness.
-Yet, many PCs seem blissfully unaware that their reviewing process happens in a bubble.
+Yet, many PCs seem blissfully unaware that their reviewing process is happening inside of a bubble.
-Just image one PC heatedly debating the merits of a paper in the alleged gray zone, which in another PC (that judges the same set of papers) does not receive much attention because it was accepted or rejected early on.
+Just image one PC heatedly debating the merits of a paper in the alleged gray zone, while another PC in a parallel universe (that judges the same set of papers) does not give that paper much attention because it was accepted or rejected early on.
-There are at least two strong and well-known biases at work here.
+There are at least two strong and well-known cognitive biases at work here.
-One is that many people are unaware of their biases and thus **feel** that they are way more objective than they actually are.
+One is that many people are unaware of their biases and thus feel that they are way more objective than they actually are.
-Another is if you make a strong effort as a group, than the result has to be meaningful.
+Another is the feeling that if you make a strong effort as a group, than the result has to be meaningful and not random.
-To this day, I often hear PC chairs say that there was a clear boundary between the papers that got accepted and those that had to be rejected.
+To this day, I often hear PC chairs say that there was a clear boundary between the papers that got accepted and those that were rejected.
-Such statements are simply not supported by any evidence.
+It is usually acknowledged that there is a gray zone, but not that that "gray tone" might encompass almost all of the papers which are not clear rejects.
-The other extreme are fatalists who feel that the whole process is random anyway, so why bother to provide a proper review.
+The other extreme is fatalism: the feeling that the whole process is random anyway, so why bother to provide a proper review.
 Both of these extremes are wrong, and this is still not widely understood or acted upon.

 **Third, how do we incorporate these results to improve the reviewing process?**
 Let us assume that the results from the NIPS and the ESA experiment are no anomalies, but will be replicated in future experiments.
 Then there are some pretty straightforward ways how we can incorporate them into the current reviewing process.
-For example, discussion of papers in the so-called "gray zone" (which is often very large) could be dropped, saving everybody precious time.
+For example, discussion of papers that remain in the final stages of the review process (phase 3 in our experiment) could be dropped, saving everybody precious time.
-For the per-paper discussions, care should be taken that the scores are updated according to the discussion, so that the overall score reflects the final state of the discussion.
+Instead, in the per-paper discussions, care should be taken that the scores are updated according to the discussion, so that the overall score reflects the final state of the discussion.
 These scores could then be converted to a probability distribution for at least a subset of the papers, namely those which have a chance to be accepted (at least one reviewer advocated their acceptance), but do not have unanimously strong support.
 Papers from this "extended gray zone" could then be accepted with a probability according to this distribution, that is, proportional to their score.
 This would not make the process any more random, but definitely less biased.

-Finally, if reviewing indeed manages to separate the wheat from the chaff, a simple and effective measurement to decrease randomness would be to accept more papers.
+Also, if reviewing indeed manages to separate the wheat from the chaff, a simple and effective measurement to decrease randomness would be to accept more papers.
 Low acceptance rates, especially for conferences, come from a time where proceedings were printed and every paper was presented in a longer talk.
-Much as changed in the meantime.
+Much has changed in the meantime.
 Digital publication no longer imposes a limit on the number of papers and many conferences have already moved away from the "one full talk per paper" principle.

-TODO: write a bit more here and end on a high note.
+**Fourth, all of this knowledge has to be preserved from one PC to the next** Chairing a PC is a lot of work and it is usually done as a side job, on top of many other obligations.
+TODO: finish this section